ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ### `TEST_INCLUDE_PATH()` Purpose

-The `TEST_INCLUDE_PATH()` build directive allows a header search path to be injected into the build of a test executable.
+The `TEST_INCLUDE_PATH()` build directive allows a header search path to be injected into the build of an individual test executable.

 This is only an additive customization.
 The path will be added to the base/common path list speified by `:paths`  ↳ `:include` in the project file.
-If no list is specified in the project file, calls to `TEST_INCLUDE_PATH()` will comprise the entire header search path list.
+If no list is specified in the project file, `TEST_INCLUDE_PATH()` entries will comprise the entire header search path list.

-Note that at least one search path entry — however formed — is necessary for every test executable.
+Unless you have a pretty funky C project, at least one search path entry — however formed — is necessary for every test executable.

+Please see [Configuring Your Header File Search Paths][header-file-search-paths] for an overview of Ceedling's conventions on header file search paths.

+[header-file-search-paths]: #configuring-your-header-file-search-paths

 ### `TEST_INCLUDE_PATH()` Example